Clinlab Navigator

 Rabies is preventable if viral exposure is promptly followed by wound cleaning, administration of rabies immune globulin (RIG), and rabies vaccination.
 Passive administration of RIG provides an immediate supply of virus neutralizing antibodies that has a half-life of approximately 21 days.
 RIG is intended to provide protective immunity until a patient begins to respond to rabies vaccine.
 Three cell culture rabies vaccines are licensed in the United States.
 An active antibody response requires approximately 7 to10 days to develop.
 Rabies virus neutralizing antibodies generally persist for several years.

 Several laboratory tests are available for detection of rabies virus.
 Rabies virus antigens can be detected in a skin biopsy by direct fluorescent antibody test.
-Reverse transcription polymerase chain reaction (RT-PCR) detects viral nucleic acid in skin or saliva.
+Reverse transcription polymerase chain reaction (RT-PCR) detects viral nucleic acid in skin biopsy, saliva, cerebrospinal fluid, and serum.
 Rabies virus IgG and IgM antibodies can be detected in serum and cerebrospinal fluid by indirect fluorescent antibody test and rapid fluorescent focus inhibition tests (RFFIT).
 RFFIT measures the ability of rabies specific antibodies to neutralize rabies virus and prevent the virus from infecting cells.

 References